Alonso-del-Arte/chess/doc/Terminology.md

 first or second check by that player.
 * **Touch-move rule** &mdash; The rule that a player must move a piece he touches, provided there is a legal move to be made with that piece.
+* **Trade** &mdash; When a player sacrifices a piece in order to capture one of the opponent's pieces.
+For example, White uses a bishop to capture Black's rook that the king is castled with, and the Black king immediately captures that bishop.
+* **Trading queens** &mdash; When one player uses a queen to capture an opponent's queen, and the opponent immediately captures the player's queen.

 ## U